Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Still Fishing

 When fishing for cod from a boat, you can implement still fishing.
 With this method, you drop your bait into the water and wait for a strike.
-Still fishing is simple but effective of catching fish.
+Still fishing is simple but effective in catching fish.

 It can be implemented not only from a boat, but also from the shore, a pier, a dock, or a bridge. it is an excellent way for beginners to start their fishing careers.